wpfleger96/Calculator/README.md

 implementing.

  1. In the <code>add</code> and <code>subtract</code> methods, you may
     only modifier any given number in the method by adding or subtracting 1.
+    These implementations will be similar to the examples provided in lecture, except that the successor and predecessor methods have been renamed to <code>inc</code> (increment) and <code>dec</code>
+    (decrement).

  2. In the <code>multiply</code> and <code>divide</code> methods, if you need to add and subtract numbers that are greater than 1, you may do so only by calling your <code>add</code> and <code>subtract</code> methods.

 ## Design Suggestions